Which European Airlines Allow Dogs in the Cabin in 2023?

 The flag-carrier for the Canary Islands, Binter Canarias permits the transport of a range of pets both in the cabin and in the hold.

 For pets flying in the cabin, they cannot weight more than 8kg, including the carrier, which is restricted to a maximum size of 45 x 35 x 25cm.
-A small charge of €9 is applied for flights within the Canary Islands or between Madeira and Porto Santo, or €25 for longer flights.
+When I last checked, a small charge of €9 is applied for flights within the Canary Islands or between Madeira and Porto Santo, or €25 for longer flights.

 Click here for the full pet policy.